top of page

 The interest of investors is nothing new in the outdoor space – they have come along since the beginning when there were just glimmers of riches to be made.
 But we now live in a world where commoditization is as rampant as trailheads are busy.
 It’s not just consumables that are commoditized, it’s the very soul of the culture – its written content.
 And the investors and their financed firms have become exceptionally creative in their pursuit of the dollar, now creating conglomerates who produce a facade of depth while making their revenue stream not from their content but from affiliate programs.

 This age marks an eerie turn in the fate of thoughtful media in general, but in particular in a realm that so often holds itself on-high for its genuineness – the outdoor culture.
 As Adventure Journal’s Steve Casimiro told Ben Hewitt of originoutside.com, publishing his magazine meant “not wasting people’s time with clickbait or lame stories, and it means telling the truth, even when the truth might be hard to hear.”
 But this stance has become a minority in outdoor media, perhaps not in proclamation, but certainly in execution.
 Not only have the most-read outlets become subject to conglomerate control and diminishing content – the most authentic, the most candid niche sources are now the target of take-over.
 Many may have never come across the likes of WildSnow.com.
-But sites like it carry the spirit of the outdoor world beyond its modern consumerism.
+But sites like it carried the spirit of the outdoor world beyond its modern consumerism.

 Every corner of the outdoor media world is now potentially subject to the fate of WildSnow.com.
 And with that comes the endangerment of the very thing that makes the outdoor world so appealing: authenticity.
 Without more paid subscribers, without more business models that rely on the voice of reader dollars - not commercialized content for the benefit of commissions - outdoor media’s future is more fraught than ever.